 How do you achieve this?

-By writing, writing and writing some more.
+Start by writing, writing, and writing some more.
 Write until you become a decent writer.

-For some writing will feel natural and others will struggle at it.
-But, if you’re not a natural writer (like me) there’s still hope.
-If you practice writing long enough you’ll eventually get better.
+For some, writing will feel natural, while others will struggle with it.
+But, if you’re not an honest writer (like me), there’s still hope.
+If you practice writing long enough, you’ll eventually get better.

 Optimize your content

-Even if you’re able to write amazing content, you can still hear crickets after it’s published.
+Even if you’re able to write fantastic content, you can still hear crickets after it’s published.

 When you write content online, you need to optimize it for Google.